110-kenichi/mame/README.md

 2.6.6.0 Fixed new sound channel assignment algorithm in the Follower mode.
 2.6.5.0 Fixed & improved sound channel assignment algorithm to keep last sounding channel for YM2413 (v2.6.3.0 changes did not applied to YM2413).
 2.6.4.0 Supported dynamic wave form changing for the SCC1 chip.
 You can change wave form by "MorphEnvelops" property in the FxS settings.
-        Removed force dump disabling hack on FM chips.
+        Removed force dump disabling hack in FM chips.
-2.6.3.0 Fixed RYTHM ch volume calculation on the YM2608 chip.
+2.6.3.0 Fixed RYTHM ch volume calculation in the YM2608 chip.
         Fixed SCCS, GPCS values calculation.
 		Improved sound channel assignment algorithm to keep last sounding channel.
 If you does not like this, please contact me.
-2.6.2.0 Turned off write cache for frequency register on the real YM2608 and YM2515 chip.
+2.6.2.0 Turned off write cache for frequency register in the real YM2608 and YM2515 chip.
-2.6.1.0 Fixed CH mode set 3 instead of 6 on YM2608.
+2.6.1.0 Fixed CH mode set 3 instead of 6 in YM2608.
 Affected only S/W emulation.
 2.6.0.0 Fixed crashing when FM operators was reset.
-		Fixed SSG tone frequency on real YM2608 chip.
+		Fixed SSG tone frequency in real YM2608 chip.
 2.5.9.0 Supported downloading and opening a text file from the FM tone downloading dialog.
 The main reason is to make sure of the license and warning messages.
 2.5.8.0 Supported downloading a FM tone (In the near future, you can download other data maybe) from cloud.
 Thanks to DM-88-san.
-2.5.7.0 Added "Dumping sound" to RHYTHM sound on YM2608 when key off received.
+2.5.7.0 Added "Dumping sound" to RHYTHM sound in YM2608 when key off received.
-        Fixed ADPCM-B not sounding unexpectedly on YM2608.
+        Fixed ADPCM-B not sounding unexpectedly in YM2608.
-		Improved ADPCM-B on YM2608 transfer speed via SCCI.
+		Improved ADPCM-B in YM2608 transfer speed via SCCI.
-		Fixed SSG sounding unexpectedly when volume changing on YM2608 and YM2610B Supported GM RESET ans GS RESET SysEx message.
+		Fixed SSG sounding unexpectedly when volume changing in YM2608 and YM2610B Supported GM RESET ans GS RESET SysEx message.
 When received, reset all MIDI parameters and off all notes.
 2.5.6.0 Supported importing the MUCOM88, FMP, PMD, VOPM sound font file into the FM Timbres props.
 2.5.5.0 Added tone selector dialog that shows when imported a tone file that has multiple tones.